 - Offering solutions to businesses that may help to increase revenue, reduce costs, and improve efficiency

 As of May 2018, management analysts earned an average wage of $83,610 per year.
-This career has above-average outlook as opportunities for this job are expected to increase 14% by the year 2026.
+This career has an above-average outlook as opportunities for this job are expected to increase by 14% by 2026.